-Professor Daniel Bussel's scholarship focuses on contract law and bankruptcy.
-For two decades at UCLA Law, he has taught Bankruptcy, Contracts, Corporate Reorganizations, Commercial Law I, and Advanced Commercial Law.
-Since 2001, Professor Bussel has been a partner at Klee Tuchin Bogdanoff & Stern LLP, a premier business reorganization and corporate insolvency boutique law firm.
+Professor Daniel Bussel's principal academic fields are contract law and bankruptcy.
+For over two decades at UCLA Law, he has taught Bankruptcy, Contracts, Corporate Reorganizations, Commercial Law, and Professional Responsibility.
+Since 2001, Professor Bussel has also been a partner at Klee Tuchin Bogdanoff & Stern LLP, a premier business reorganization and corporate insolvency boutique law firm.
 He brings both theoretical insights and relevant practical experience in bankruptcy to his classes at the law school.

-Upon graduating from law school, Professor Bussel clerked first for Justice Stephen G. Breyer, then of the U.S. Court of Appeals for the First Circuit in Boston, and then for U.S. Supreme Court Justice Sandra Day O'Connor.
+Upon graduating from law school, Professor Bussel clerked for Justice Stephen G. Breyer, then of the U.S. Court of Appeals for the First Circuit in Boston, and U.S. Supreme Court Justice Sandra Day O'Connor.
 Thereafter, he served for one year as an associate independent counsel for the U.S. Department of Justice in connection with the criminal investigation of the Wedtech scandal.
-Professor Bussel later practiced law at O'Melveny & Myers in Los Angeles, specializing in corporate reorganization.
-He is a Fellow at the American College of Bankruptcy and is listed in Southern California Super Lawyers and Best Lawyers in America.
+Professor Bussel later practiced law at O'Melveny & Myers in Los Angeles, specializing in corporate reorganizations.
+He is a Member of the American Law Institute, Fellow at the American College of Bankruptcy and is listed in Southern California Super Lawyers and Best Lawyers in America.

 Professor Bussel's most recent casebooks include Bankruptcy (with Professor David Skeel) (10th ed., 2015) and Contract Law and Its Application (9th ed., 2016).
 His scholarship ranges over a wide variety of bankruptcy, commercial law, contract, jurisdiction and legal process, and professional responsibility issues, generally in the context in the context of sophisticated commercial bankruptcy litigation and transactions.